Takobz/letspretendblog/not-done-pages/siganlr.md

 <!--truncate-->

-Hey there it's been a while since I did a blog post.
+Hello there it's been a while since I did a blog post.
 In this post I will be looking into SignalR and it helping us do real time updates!
 The code referenced here will be from this [repo](https://github.com/Takobz/signalr-example)

 <!--truncate-->